 Friedrich as Goethe

 Louisa was a great admirer of German writer and poet Goethe.
 Lot of research has been made on Goethe´s influence on Louisa´s writings.
 For example long fatal love chase has many parallels with Goethe´s faust.
 But less research has been done between Goethe´s writings and Little Women.
 Goethe was one of Louisa´s favorite authors and she credited him to be the one author who has taught her the most about creating and understand characters.
-Her copy of Wilhelm Meister´s Apprenticeship was given to her by Waldo Emmerson (and Louisa filled it with scribbles and took notes).
-In Little Women Friedrich gave Jo copy of Shakespeare´s work and through that Jo learns how much more there is to find out about storytelling.
+Her copy of Wilhelm Meister´s Apprenticeship was given to her by Waldo Emmerson (and Louisa filled it with scribbles and personal observations).
+In Little Women Friedrich gives Jo copy of Shakespeare´s work and through that Jo learns how much more there is to find out about storytelling.
 Fritz also encourages Jo to study people around her so that she becomes better at developing and creating characters.
 Goethe was one of the biggest inspirations for Friedrich´s character which brings Friedrich´s impact on Jo´s writing into a new light.

 Laurie as the Goethean Protagonist

 Trigger warning there will be mentions of suicides.